-The Company is vertically integrated in respect of those manufacturing processes that represent its core competencies, such as surface treatment, painting, high precision machining and honing, aluminum forming, riveting and welding, steel forming and welding and engine component manufacturing.
+The Company is vertically integrated with respect to those manufacturing processes that represent its core competencies, such as surface treatment, painting, high precision machining and honing, aluminum fabrication and forming, riveting and welding, steel forming and welding and engine component manufacturing.
 For other product components, the Company relies on external suppliers.
 The Company uses contract carriers to ship its products to its customers and maintains international distribution centers to allow for its products to be shipped to international customers with shorter lead-times.
+For boats, shipping is also performed by the Company in North America.